coop-intelligence/eccv2024/index.md

 Specifically, this workshop aims to address the following issues regarding cooperative intelligence:
 - **The value and prospects** of cooperative intelligence for autonomous driving and robotics.
-- **The challenges and recent advancements** in cooperative intelligence within multi-agent autonomous systems.
+- **The challenges and recent advancements** in cooperative intelligence for multi-agent autonomous systems.
-- **The foundation models application** for multi-agent autonomous systems.
+- **The foundation models** for multi-agent autonomous systems.